 Unfortunately, a devastating fire on July 17, 2018 caused major damage to the giant golden pyramid house.
 The ceiling caved in, artifacts were ruined, and soot covered everything inside.
 The family hopes to repair the pyramid to its former state, but no longer plans to use it as a home.

-The property is still in disrepair and tours have been suspended indefinitely, but you can still visit the outside on a Chicago road trip that might take you to the nearby amusement park, Lambs Farm, or across the Wisconsin border.
+The Illinois roadside attraction is still in disrepair and tours have been suspended indefinitely, but you can still visit the outside on a Chicago road trip that might take you to the nearby amusement park, Lambs Farm, or across the Wisconsin border.

 Gold Pyramid House in 2007